 20 Common Woodworking Project Certification Errors to Look Out For

 We’re specifically highlighting these twenty errors in woodworking project certification as our QCP inspectors commonly see them in the fabrication and installation of projects.
 There is more detail about the QCP standards and requirements for each of these points in this table, and you can also watch our webinar.

-- Fasteners for captured cabinet backs: Cabinet backs which are plowed or dadoed into the cabinet body must be securely nailed or stapled to the case body at a minimum of four inches on center.
+- Fasteners for captured cabinet backs: Cabinet backs which are plowed or dadoed into the cabinet body must be securely nailed or stapled to the case body at a maximum of four inches on center.

 - Cabinet anchoring to structural walls: At least two fasteners at both the top and the bottom of the cabinet are required.
 They should be spaced no more than 16 inches on center, and should all be located both horizontally and vertically within three inches of the outside surface of the end panels and/or top and bottom panels.

 - Door and/or drawer alignment, flushness and gaps: A project with any amount of casework is likely going to require final adjustment of doors and drawer fronts after installation.
 Face edges, faces, and gaps need to be within certain AWS (Architectural Woodwork Standard) tolerances, but please note that these standards look for an overall impression of first-class workmanship rather than absolute perfection.

 - Spacing of case assembly wood dowels: The dowel must meet certain minimum size requirements and must be glued with a minimum of two dowels per joint.

 - Sealing of sink cut-outs: We typically find that if the sealing of one sink cut-out has been missed, they have all been missed.
 Cut-outs must be sealed with a water-resistant sealer before trim or sink rims are installed.
 The project specifications should detail who is responsible for the sealing of sink cut-outs, whether that’s the woodworker or the plumber.